enix/banana/README.md

 ## Introduction

 Banana is an enterprise-grade, fully secured, backuping system.

-It has been developed has an alternative to [backuppc](http://backuppc.sourceforge.net) which is quite powerful ... but may put your content at risk.
+It has been developed as an alternative to [backuppc](http://backuppc.sourceforge.net) which is quite powerful ... but may put your content at risk.

 The Banana project aims to backup thousands of nodes, without requiring direct (centralized) access to them.
 All backups are ciphered prior to their push to a storage backend.